ufozone/ha-zcs-mower/info.md

 > :warning: **This integration is in development.**

 ZCS Lawn Mower Robots platform as a Custom Component for Home Assistant.
-Ambrogio, Techline, Wiper and old Stiga and Kubota robotic lawn mowers with Connect module are supported.
+Ambrogio, Techline, Wiper, Kubota, Stiga and Worlf robotic lawn mowers with Connect module are supported.

 ## Installation
 * First: This is not a Home Assistant Add-On.
 It's a custom component.